 PSTU VC, treasurer resign

-Patuakhali Science and Technology University (PSTU) Vice-Chancellor Swadesh Chandra Samanto and Treasurer Muhammad Ali resigned yesterday evening.
+Patuakhali Science and Technology University Vice-Chancellor Swadesh Chandra Samanto and Treasurer Muhammad Ali resigned yesterday evening.

 Both sent their resignation letters to the education ministry amid student protests against alleged corruption and irregularities.